-Whether you’re facing the “network request failed”, “order failed” or the “network anomaly” error on the Binance mobile app for either iOS or Android, the methods outlined below will help you get rid of those errors.
+Whether you’re facing the “network request failed”, “order failed” or “network anomaly” error on the Binance mobile app for either iOS or Android, the methods outlined below will help you get rid of those errors.

-It’s quite hard to pinpoint the exact cause of some of these errors since they can be caused by a variety of reasons, so we recommend that you try out each of these fixed outlined below until the error is gone and you can access the Binance app normally.
+It’s quite hard to pinpoint the exact cause of some of these errors since they can be caused by a variety of reasons, so we recommend that you try out each of these fixes outlined below until the error is gone and you can access the Binance app normally.

 Method 1: Clear App Cache & Data